- How do I get my facility TRUE certified?

 What are addenda?

-Addenda are official updates that will incorporate changes and improvements to the TRUE Rating System and other published guidance documents to help clarify, correct, interpret, or provide alternative language.
+Addenda are official updates incorporating changes and improvements to the TRUE Rating System and other published guidance documents to help clarify, correct, interpret, or provide alternative language.

 How do I know what new guidance I need to follow?